 There is a remarkable-looking member of the pipefish family called the leafy seadragon (Phycodurus eques).
 To all intents and purposes it looks just like the clump of seaweed it hides in while it waits for its lunch to come swimming by.
 This close relative of the majestic seahorse is a native of Australia, and, like its enigmatic cousin, the males also share the astonishing ability to give birth to live young.
 This volte-face reproduction technique is a unique characteristic unknown throughout the rest of lifeforms on the planet.

 What happens is the female produces a few hundred eggs and literally lays them on the male's body.
 He then fertilises them and they incubate in a special pouch.
 When the hatchlings are ready to emerge, the father ejects them over several hours, and the offspring lead completely independent lives.
 Unfortunately leafy seadragons are now endangered (Red List status: NT - Near Threatened) due in part to consumer demand for interesting aquarium specimens1.
 However, awareness is slowly but surely seeping through into human consciousness thanks in no small part to the efforts of South Australians, who chose the leafy seadragon as their official marine emblem in 1982.
-A leafy seadragon-themed festival celebrating the marine environment is held by the District Council of Yankalilla, South Australia, every two years, with the next one planned for 17 - 26 April, 2009.
+A leafy seadragon-themed festival celebrating the marine environment is held by the District Council of Yankalilla, South Australia.

 Goldenrod Crab Spider